-They disagree more strongly about how we know about those properties.
+They disagree about how we know about those properties.

-Their disagreement is epistemological, not metaphysical.
+But their disagreement is epistemological, not metaphysical.

 The metaphysical upshot of the primary/secondary distinction, then, is that the world is nothing but particles in motion, and that the sense qualities of objects are not really in the world.

-Lemons are not really yellow, or sour.
+Lemons are not really vellow or sour.